You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 So what makes Zhihu an ideal place for content marketing?

-- Users on Zhihu are promising consumers.
-Zhihu’s user base are high income, high consumption, and highly educated perople.
-30% of Zhihu users make more than 10,000 RMB per month.
+- Users on Zhihu are promising consumers, because Zhihu’s user base are high income, high consumption, and highly educated perople.
+Actually, 30% of Zhihu users make more than 10,000 RMB per month.

 - Free SEO option; This is due to the high domain authority Zhihu has on mainstream search engines like Baidu, Sogou.
 Whenever a keyword is searched on Baidu, you can always see a Zhihu Q&A (if has) on the first SERP.
 In this way brand can also get some free ride on SEO.